🔧 vast_id Configuration

 - Using

-as a list, string, ornull
+etc_servicesas a list, string, ornull - Empty

-blocks - Invalid service names (e.g., spaces, special characters)
+disableorenableblocks - Invalid service names (e.g., spaces, special characters)

 - Missing or malformed port values (e.g.,

-) - Duplicate service names across
+"abc","65536","5060/tcpp") - Duplicate service names across

-- Omitting both
+disableandenable - Omitting both

-- Using invalid protocols (e.g.,
+disableandenable - Using invalid protocols (e.g.,

 Interpreted as